Overview

 - Human Papilloma Virus is also a known cause of laryngeal cancer.

-Various Stages of Laryngeal Cancer
+Laryngeal Cancer Stages

 Staging of laryngeal cancer uses the TNM staging method.
 There are five stages of laryngeal cancer.